blueskyletters/blueskyletters.github.io/_posts/2020-08-06-manuscript-found-in-accra.md

 On true love, he says, "And time will cease to exist because, in the land of true love, everything is infinite."

 Since there isn't a storyline, I don't have anything else to say about this book.
-This book is definitely one you want to read slowly, think on its content, and keep in your minds apply to your life.
+This book is definitely one you have to read slowly, think about its content, and keep in your minds apply to your life.
 It's a book you want to keep in your personal library and refer back to it.

 If you enjoy reading philosophical works that have a lot to ponder over, then I recommend this book.